openshift/enhancements/enhancements/microshift/microshift-tls-cipher.md

    suites or else connections will fail in TLS handshake phase.

 ### API Extensions
-As described in hte proposal section, there is one new configuration option:
+As described in the proposal section, there is one new configuration option:
 ```yaml
 apiServer:
   tls: